mustawtfa/mustawtfa/README.md

 # Mustafa Çakı – A Young Visionary in Technology 🚀

 Hi there!
-I'm Mustafa, a 15-year-old developer and entrepreneur from Turkey with a passion for innovative technology.
+I'm Mustafa, a 15-year-old developer and entrepreneur from Turkiye with a passion for innovative technology.
 I work with languages like Dart, C, C#, JavaScript, HTML, CSS, and PHP, and I’m constantly pushing boundaries in the tech world.

 ## Early Achievements & Education 🎓
-- **Mustafa Saffet Fen Lisesi** – I studied at one of Turkey's most prestigious science high schools.
+- **Mustafa Saffet Fen Lisesi** – I studied at one of Turkiye's most prestigious science high schools.
 - Finalist in the **Bayraksende Capture The Flag (CTF)** competition, where my problem-solving skills and cybersecurity know-how shone through.

 ## The Genesis of Vertex Corporation ⚡